 Summary of Proposals Adopted by the Board

-The Board adopted 45 proposals and parts of 3 others.
+The Board adopted 23 proposals.
 Some of these proposals were adopted as submitted.
 Others were adopted with modifications suggested by the respective Regional Council, modifications developed during the analysis process, or modifications developed during the Board's public deliberations.